wp-plugins/spider-facebook/readme.txt

 5. Click **Install Now** button.
 6. Once it is complete, activate the plugin.

-Once the plugin is activated, you'll notice a menu on the left called "Facebook".
+Once the plugin is activated, you'll notice a menu on the left called Spider Facebook.
 If any problem occurs with [Spider Facebook](http://web-dorado.com/products/wordpress-facebook.html), please contact us info@web-dorado.com.

 == Screenshots ==